dvdciri/MultiChoiceRecyclerView/README.md

 *Are you using MultiChoiceRecyclerView?
 If you want to be featured on this page drop me a line.*

 ##** IMPORTANT ** MAJOR RELEASE **
 There will be a major release **v2.0.0** in which will be removed the custom **MultiChoiceRecyclerView** class and all the logic is moved inside the **MultiChoiceAdapter**, that will be the only class needed for the implemetation of the library.
+Check out the documentation before upgrading.

 ###Description
 This library make life easier when you have to deal with a multi choice selection on recycler view.